swapnilvk/swapnilvk/README.md

-I am from Pune, India and currently working with Siemens Digital Industry Softwares.
+I am from Pune, India and currently working with Brillio.
 I love to explore and learn about new things.

 ## ⚡ Technologies